svylabs/stablebase/WHITEPAPER.md

 The redemption and liquidation mechanisms maintain the stability of StableBase (SBD), ensuring its value remains close to 1 USD, while Cash Reserve Ratio helps shrink and expand the supply of stablecoin further aiding in stabilising the peg.

 # Governance
 Governance of StableBase is determined by users' stake in the Reserve Pool.

-The deposited reserves are used for governance decisions, mainly addition of new collateral types.
+1. Addition of new collateral types.
+2. Setting origination fees during high interest environments.

 # Tokenomics
 As a purely decentralized stablecoin, StableBase (SBD) does not offer any additional tokens apart from the stablecoin itself.